datkinnguyen/flappybird-mouth/README.md

 - First run command below to install dependencies
 `pip install -r requirements.txt`

+- If installing `dlib` or `cmake` dependencies has problem, please refer to the official documentation of the toolkits:

+    - For Cmake: download and install Cmake from https://cmake.org/download/
+    - For dlib: https://github.com/davisking/dlib or follow http://dlib.net/compile.html for guidelines on how to compile

 - Run the file main.py in the terminal
 `python main.py`
 or run file main.py from any python IDE.